Local Latinx students receive scholarships at LEAP Gala

 Chaparro has led the way on fundraising efforts but new to this year’s LEAP scholarship, interested parties in Preston hopped on board, including the Preston Education Foundation, a nonprofit dedicated to supplementing educational programs.

-Doug Webb, owner of Webb Funeral Home in Preston, rounded up donations to support six students from Preston High School and Franklin County High School.
+Doug Webb and Sandra Webb, Preston, rounded up donations to support six students from Preston High School and Franklin County High School.

+At Preston High School, Clint Peery, assistant principal and Ellen Gregory, College and Career Counselor, worked with those students in qualify to receive the scholarship, said Marc Gee, superintendent of the Preston School District.
+"I appreciate the efforts ...
+LEAP really is a fantastic program.
+Between the organizers and the donors, they have made already made a difference in so many students' lives.
+I am happy that Preston School District could be a part," Gee said.

 The scholarship requires that the student works through the first year of school in order to raise money for the following year and requires certain foundational classes to increase likelihood of comprehension and academic success.